 All drives incorporate a "fold-back" circuit for protection against over-current.
-This "fold-back" circuit uses an approximate "I2t" algorithm to protect the drive.
-All drives can run at peak current for a maximum of 2 second (each direction).
-Currents below this peak current but above the continuous current can be sustained for a longer time period.
-The drive will automatically fold back at an approximate rate of "I2t" to the continuous current limit, within a time frame of less than 10 seconds.
+This "fold-back" circuit uses an approximate " $I^2t$ " algorithm to protect the drive.
+All drives can run at peak current for a maximum of 2 seconds (each direction).
+Currents below this peak current but above the continuous current can be sustained for a longer time period, and the drive will automatically fold back at an approximate rate of " $I^2t$ " to the continuous current limit within a time frame of less than 10 seconds.
 An over-current condition will not cause the drive to become disabled unless configured to do so in DriveWare.